Prempeh-Gyan/1.4-Gateway-Service/README.md

 ### About This Service
 This Gateway-Service uses the Netflix Zuul project to provide service routing capabilities for all the microservices in the `Bootiful Microservices`.

 This means that, the Gateway-Service proxies service requests coming from the "outside world" to any of the `Bootiful Microservices`.

-With this Gateway-Service, it is ensured that all the calls to any of the microservices go through a single "front door"(this Gateway-Service) before the actual targeted service is invoked.
+With this Gateway-Service, it is ensured that all calls to any of the microservices go through a single "front door"(this Gateway-Service) before the actual targeted service is invoked.

 With this architecture, it is very easy to address cross-cutting concerns such as security and logging among others by just using the Gateway-Service as a centralized Policy Enforcement Point(PEP).

 This Service also integrates with Kafka to send messages to other microservices when certain events occur.

 ### Running the Project (and its Dependencies)
-* `Set up and run [`kafka`](https://kafka.apache.org/) then update the [`configuration file`](https://github.com/Prempeh-Gyan/1.1-Config-Repo/blob/master/services/Gateway-Service/gateway-service.yml ) to point to it`
+* Set up and run [`kafka`](https://kafka.apache.org/) then update the [`configuration file`](https://github.com/Prempeh-Gyan/1.1-Config-Repo/blob/master/services/Gateway-Service/gateway-service.yml ) to point to it
-* `Run the [`Config-Server`](https://github.com/Prempeh-Gyan/1.0-Config-Server) to serve the property file for this Gateway-Service`
+* Run the [`Config-Server`](https://github.com/Prempeh-Gyan/1.0-Config-Server) to serve the property file for this Gateway-Service
-* `The Gateway-Service needs the [`Discovery-Service`](https://github.com/Prempeh-Gyan/1.2-Discovery-Service) to know the locations of all the other microservices in order to route incoming service requests to intended targeted services`
+* The Gateway-Service needs the [`Discovery-Service`](https://github.com/Prempeh-Gyan/1.2-Discovery-Service) to know the locations of all the other microservices in order to route incoming service requests to intended targeted services
-* `Some resources in the Gateway-Service are protected with Oauth2 security, hence the [`OAuth2-Service`](https://github.com/Prempeh-Gyan/1.3-OAuth2-Service)  needs to be set up as well.`
+* Some resources in the Gateway-Service are protected with Oauth2 security, hence the [`OAuth2-Service`](https://github.com/Prempeh-Gyan/1.3-OAuth2-Service)  needs to be set up as well.